google/WebFundamentals/src/content/en/updates/2018/07/reportingobserver.md

 ```

 It is great for situations like lazy-loading a library that uses
 a `ReportingObserver`.
-The observer gets added late but you
+The observer gets added late, but you
 **don't miss out on anything that happened earlier in the page load**.

 #### Stop observing {: #stop }